nokia/centralized-monitoring/README.md

 ### Configuration

 The multi-connector deamon won't do anything without a configuration. \
-It's possible to send a JSON configuration via a POST request to /api/set-config:
+It's possible to send a JSON configuration via a POST request to /api/set-config, or having a config.json in the *files* directory of the helm chart:

 ```
 {